 Pro coaches add in fitness after training OR before.

-I can’t think of many sessions as a pro where we showed up and only did fitness.
+I can’t think of many sessions as a pro where we showed up and ONLY did fitness.
 Fitness should be tied into playing/training.

 If it’s a pure fitness session, it should be a mix of sprints, walking and jogging, just like a real match.